 Duels Decide Everything: Rainbow Dash and Trixie have a "shred-off" to decide who gets to buy a coveted double-necked guitar.
 RD wins, only to give the guitar away to Trixie since she came to like the one she used against her.

 Epic Fail: In "Hamstocalypse Now", Fluttershy asks Rarity to keep watch on the otherwise tame hamsters while she cleans their habitat.
 Rarity causes the hamsters to break out into chaos because she felt the need to design cute little outfits for them and making some jealous of others.
+Also, she named them.

 Eyed Screen: During the shred-off in "Guitar Centered".